PHACDataHub/cloudrun-deployment-example/deploy/README.md

+Notes here on auth proxy (from https://towardsdatascience.com/how-to-connect-to-gcp-cloud-sql-with-cloud-sql-auth-proxy-in-docker-99bdf810c498)
+ (& has it run in background - can use this if private ip of SQL is in same VPC as cloud run) cloud-sql-proxy --port 13306 INSTANCE_CONNECTION_NAME --private-ip &

 # Deployment instructions
-Slowly moving these to shell script (initial-gcp-sa-api-setup.sh) and will add more details there!
+Slowly moving these to script (initial-gcp-sa-api-setup.sh) and will add more details there!
 To run:
 ### Initial GCP set up

 Authorize GCP: